Updated: Nov 30, 2022

 "Poetry to me is like meditation.
 It reminds me of my grandfather kneeling on his prayer mat in India.
 I pick up my pen and start to write what I am feeling, and I don’t stop and put the pen down until that feeling and thought are completed." ~ Hasna Sal

-Flying Ketchup Press is proud to announce poet, Hasna Sal, our 2020-2021 Poet in Residence celebrating the release of her first book, Poems in Glass.
-Essays, poems, and over 50 full color images of her stained class sculptural installations.
-Sanctuary, Sanctum, Spirit and Synchrony, Sal addresses her intuitive interior design, her advocacy for victims of trafficking, as well as her vision to create art that is healing to the human spirit and the local environment.
+Flying Ketchup Press is proud to announce poet, Hasna Sal, our 2020-2021 Poet in Residence, celebrating the release of her first book, Poems in Glass.
+Essays, poems, and over 50 full-color images of her stained glass sculptural installations.
+Sanctuary, Sanctum, Spirit, and Synchrony, Sal addresses her intuitive interior design, her advocacy for victims of trafficking, as well as her vision to create art that is healing to the human spirit and the local environment.

 POEMS IN GLASS is a uniquely original book.
 Part memoir, part revelation.
 Through the panes, poems, and practice of glass artist, Hasna Sal, you'll find the heart of a poet.
 "From the pulse of a small city park at dusk, one artist is forever changed."
 Hasna's insistence that the "artist's role is to bring awareness" sounds simple until you walk the bed of shards, she crosses with the people in her community.
 From a local doctor and his family, to the invisible victims of trafficking, to the weary student in need of spiritual sustenance, Hasna explores both outer and inner sanctum; our personal deepest needs for spirit and light.
 Illustrated with her brilliantly cast unpaned glass art, Hasna's lyrical verse harkens back to the form of Sufi poets, and the warmth of bygone days where color brings visceral emotion and therapeutic energy to the mind and body.
 Color is the elixir of life.
 Let Hasna serenade your soul as she shares her life's work through narrative, art, and verse.